-To achieve its investment objective, the Fund may invest in transferable debt securities, money market instruments and fixed or floating rate, covered or uncovered bonds, which may be linked to inflation in the Eurozone and/or international - including emerging - markets.
-The Fund may invest in corporate or government issuers.
+In order to allow the portfolio manager to diversify the portfolio, up to 40% of the Fund's net assets may be invested in money market instruments, (short and medium-term) transferable debt securities, and fixed or floating rate, covered or uncovered bonds, which may be linked to inflation in the Eurozone or in international, including emerging, markets.
+The Fund may invest in securities issued by corporate or government issuers.